What is a Bar Report?

 - User Types

-- Any user with access to Explore (Global Admins, Area Admins, and some Users) can edit a Bar report.
+- Any user with access to the report builder (Global Admins, Area Admins, and some Users) can edit a Bar report.
 All users can view a Bar report.

 - Available on paid plans (Analyst, CLO, and Enterprise).